joshuabecker91/r_squared_pandas_yfinance/README.md

 R Squared Correlation Trading System | Python, Pandas, numpy, pendulum, matplotlib, yfinance, csv

-• Identify correlatation between two stocks.
+• Identify r squared correlatation between two stocks.
-• Calculate the one year average ratio
+• Calculate the one year average ratio between stock prices over the course of a year, over 1,700 data points.
 • Calculate and plot the spread between the current ratio and the average ratio every 30 minutes over one year.
 • Pandas dataframe is utilized from data retrieved from yfinance and then exported to a csv.
 • Plot / graph is generated with standard deviation lines via matplotlib.